How to manage food allergies when travelling

 Key points about travelling with food allergies

-• Travelling with food allergies is challenging, but careful advance planning helps reduce the risk of an allergic reaction.
+• Travelling with food allergies might be challenging, but careful planning helps reduce the risk of an allergic reaction.

-• Some things to consider when travelling with food allergies include to:
+• Read about what to consider when travelling with food allergies for a safe and enjoyable trip.

 Family of 4 off travelling at airport